-Marketing and sales both work to drive demand and grow revenues.
+Marketing and sales both work to drive demand and grow revenue.
 The problem is that they each focus on different areas of the buying process.
 They do so in silos, guided by a linear process that dictates marketing works on the first part and sales works on the second.

 This worked fine until products became more complex, buyers became enabled to self-educate, and buying committees grew.
 Only 12% of marketers agree they have a successful process from lead to deal.